jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Essence

-The modern web designer faces few limitations on his approach to design and will often choose the wrong combination.
+The modern web designer faces few limitations in his approach to design and will often choose the wrong combination.
 Without limits, a designer may be overwhelmed by the array of components at his disposal.
 Houdini, polyfill, and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript however, without the fundamental knowledge of design, their use becomes arbitrary.
-The developer is trained to dominate his technology while the designer is forced to work within the limitation of it.
-By limiting or restricting the choices, the designer is forced to choose the essential and because he has not been trained as a developer he uses the limitations to discover new designs.
+The developer is trained to dominate his technology while the designer is forced to work within its limits.
+By limiting or restricting the choices, the designer is forced to choose the essential and because he has not been trained as a developer he can use his limitations to discover new designs.

 ## Design Philosophy